No to ICJ-Belize/Guatemala Dispute

 And finally to our fellow Belizeans we must say that Guatemala and eventually all our neighbors will seek to dominate us while we are weak and underdeveloped.
 We must therefore, demand development from our government.
 Development will begin only when we are properly represented.
 A well represented Belize will unite.
 A united Belize will produce.
 A productive Belize will raise progressive families.
 Progressive families will take care of their less privileged members, allowing for social justice to flourish.
 When Belize stands strong, developed and resolved, we will be able to sit with dignity at the table of nations, giving our worth and taking our due and none will dare dominate us.

-VIP Belize needs your help with “Government of Belize: No to ICJ-Belize/Guatemala Dispute”.
-Join VIP and 38 supporters today.
+Charles Leslie Jr needs your help with “Government of Belize: No to ICJ-Belize/Guatemala Dispute”.
+Join Charles and 38 supporters today.